 - A. Montana Code Annotated.
 Flood Plain and Floodway Management is incorporated in Montana Code Annotated (MCA) Title 76, Chapter 5 and describes the authority, procedures and minimum standards for local regulations. - B. Municipal Authority.
-The authority to regulate development in specifically identified flood hazard areas is granted to communities by state statute 76-5-301, MCA and municipalities have authority to adopt regulations as provided for in Section 7-1-4123, MCA to promote the general public health, safety, and welfare.
+The authority to regulate development in specifically identified flood hazard areas is granted to communities by State statute MCA 76-5-301 and municipalities have authority to adopt regulations as provided for by State statute MCA 7-1-4123 to promote the general public health, safety, and welfare.